Information Regarding the Latest Data Breaches

-In order to stop anyone from opening loans or credit cards in your name, we urge you to consider putting a freeze on all of your credit files.
-While it might cost a few dollars to freeze each file ($3-$10 depending on the state you live in), it is recommended that you do so.
-The cost is not nearly what it cost to to fight/stop identity theft.
+If you suspect any of your data has been compromised, we urge you to consider putting a freeze on each of your credit files.
+It is recommended that you do so.
+There is little to no cost to freeze your credit files, and if there is, it's not nearly what it cost to to fight/stop identity theft.
 Additional information regarding what to do if your information is exposed in a data breach can be found on the Federal Trade Commission's website .

 Lion's Share recommends that you check each of your credit reports from the 3 Major Credit Reporting Agencies, at least annually.
 You can check one report each quarter so that you are viewing your credit file throughout the year.
 This is a free service online at www.annualcreditreport.com.

 Contact information for each of the 4 credit reporting agencies can be found below.
 To place a freeze on your credit file, click the Credit Freeze tab for each reporting agency.

 Federal Trade Commission